Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Solution to Problem

-The convexity of \textit{the equivalent problem} $ \mathcal{P}_{E} $ , results in a hidden convexity in \textit{the original problem} $ \mathcal{P}_{2} $ which will be utilized in order to tackle with the first aforementioned challenge.
-For this purpose, we first express the first order optimality condition of problem $ \mathcal{P}_{E} $ as summarized in the following lemma.
-Using this Lemma, Theorem 3 then derives a sufficient global optimality condition for problem $ \mathcal{P}_{2} $.
+{{It should be noted that although problem $ \mathcal{P}_{E} $ is convex, it is not trivial to find its solution because its objective function as well as its feasible set do not have any closed-form representations.
+However, the convexity of problem $ \mathcal{P}_{E} $ results in a hidden convexity in problem $ \mathcal{P}_{2} $, which will be utilized in order to tackle the aforementioned Challenge 1.
+For this purpose, using the first-order optimality condition of problem $ \mathcal{P}_{E} $, we propose a sufficient global optimality condition for $ \mathcal{P}_{2} $, as stated in Theorem \ref{theorem: Global Optimality Condition of P_2}.